Signed network models for dimensionality reduction of portfolio optimization: Introduction

 Inspired by the early work of Harary et al. on modeling financial markets using signed graphs, we adopt a weighted signed graph framework to represent financial markets.
 Within this framework, we demonstrate that negative edges naturally act as hedges, in alignment with Markowitz’s mean-variance portfolio theory for risk containment in portfolio formation.
+A primary motivation of our work is to develop a combinatorial interpretation of moment-based portfolio optimization, thereby enabling the use of graph-theoretic and combinatorial algorithms, both classical and quantum, to address such problems.
+This perspective provides a bridge between traditional portfolio theory and algorithmic frameworks, facilitating new computational approaches to higher-moment optimization.

+The main contribution of the paper are as follows. \begin{itemize} \item We introduce \emph{time-evolving complete signed graphs} from financial return data, capturing local dynamics of a financial market, such as a stock market, without explicitly relying on correlation strengths. \item We propose \emph{hedge score} for an asset as a measure of persistent negative co-movement structure, which serves as a first-stage filtering mechanism for dimensionality reduction of the portfolio optimization problem. \item We formulate a \emph{combinatorial optimization problem based on signed motifs}, providing an interpretable proxy for higher-order dependence beyond covariance. \end{itemize}

-Then, in contrast to Harary’s original formulation, we introduce a complete signed network approach to model the local dynamics of a financial market, such as a stock market, on time-dependent basis, without explicitly relying on correlation strengths.
-Building on this representation, we develop a combinatorial framework to incorporate higher-order moments of asset return distributions into portfolio optimization.
-This framework extends our earlier work in \cite{adhikari2025signed} and enables dimensionality reduction for portfolio optimization through structural properties of signed networks.
-In particular, we show that maximizing skewness and minimizing kurtosis of portfolio returns can be translated into combinatorial objectives: maximizing the number of balanced triangles and maximizing the number of balanced $4$-cliques of specific signed configuration, denoted as $K_4^{B_2}$ (see Figure \ref{fig:bK4}), in the induced signed subgraph corresponding to a risk-containing portfolio.
+We show that maximizing skewness and minimizing kurtosis of portfolio returns can be translated into combinatorial objectives: maximizing the number of balanced triangles and maximizing the number of balanced $4$-cliques of specific signed configuration, denoted as $K_4^{B_2}$ (see Figure \ref{fig:bK4}), in the induced signed subgraph corresponding to a risk-containing portfolio.
 Further, we show that the objective of finding subgraph of a given size $K$ that maximizes the density of $K_4^{B_2}$ is an NP-hard combinatorial problem.
+Consequently, our dimension reduction framework is currently limited to a hedge score based approach, which admits a combinatorial interpretation of risk reduction within the Markowitz mean-variance paradigm.
+Developing efficient classical approximation methods for counting $K_4^{B_2}$ in complete signed networks remains an open problem.
+In this direction, quantum-inspired techniques such as \cite{kordonowy2026perfectly} \cite{adhikari2026quantum} can offer a promising avenue for future investigation.